 The objective of short-term incentives is to align eligible employees' interests with shareholder interests.
 STI metrics focus on stretch performance.
-STI performance measures are based on both financial and other performance measures deemed appropriate for the Company.
-This ensures that a proportion of remuneration is tied to overall Company performance, measured annually.
+STI performance measures are based on both financial and other performance measures deemed appropriate for the Company, including ESG.
+This ensures that a proportion of remuneration is tied to overall Company performance, both financial and non-financial including ESG indicators and are measured annually.
 STIs may be paid in cash or securities at the discretion of the Board.